Chrisjhorn/terminusDB/tutorials/README.md

 I hope in due course to do a series of tutorials.
 Right now,  there is just:
 * `Tutorial 1` - getting started with TerminusDB

+`Tutorial2` is work in progress, and incomplete.
+It will be a tutorial on handling .csv files once I finish it..